alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Impressions##

 1. Of all the races I've run so far, Chicago is on a whole other level.
 It isn't just the top-notch organization or the massive energy from the spectators.
-The entire city itself hums with excitement and electricity that weekend.
+The entire city hums with excitement and electricity that weekend.
 It makes you want to run even more than you already do.

 2. The volunteers, event crew, and security personnel do one heck of a job in making this event possible.
 I can't praise them enough.
 Everyone was so nice, encouraging, and helpful.
 I felt like an elite runner or celebrity at times.